ConjurTech/slate/source/includes/api/_important_information.html.md

 1. Following the above steps: `9.12345678 * (10 ^ 8)` = `912345678.00`
 2. Drop any decimals to get: `912345678`
 3. Convert the result to a string to get `"912345678"`

+## Parameter Casing

+Parameters sent in API requests should always be snake cased.

+Parameters are camel cased in the examples, this is because the examples are in JavaScript and it is JavaScript's convention to use camel case.

+The code in the examples make use of helper methods to automatically convert camel cased keys into snake cased keys.